-If you haven’t figured out yet, I’m afraid of heights.
-My phobia of heights has been with me as far as I can remember and it still rears its ugly head every now and then.
+If you haven’t figured it out yet, I’m afraid of heights.
+As far as I can remember, my phobia of heights has been with me.
 Heights or not, I was determined to make the most of my birthday vacay and create fond memories.

-I embarked upon the journey cross town walking down narrow streets.
+I embarked upon the journey across town walking down narrow streets.
 Discovering picturesque squares at every turn.
 Easily, I could have changed my mind.
-Instead, I motivated myself with self-talk.
-Yes, I was talking to myself.
-I was giving myself confidence and permission to not only face my fears but to conquer my fears.
+Instead, I chose to motivate myself with self-talk.
+I gave myself confidence and permission to face my fears (and to conquer my fears).

 I made it to step numero uno or νούμερο ένα in Greek.
 Terrified looking at the top of the hill where the fortress towered over the small city.
 I paced back and forth at the entrance.
-Then I decided to take step number one, then step number two, then step number three then a few more steps.
+Gradually, the confidence from the self-talk kicked in.

-I came to a stopping point.
-Frozen and couldn’t go anymore, an angel appeared.
+I began my journey and came to a stopping point.
+Frozen and couldn’t go anymore.
+Suddenly, an angel appeared.
 I don’t remember his name or what he looked like or where he’s from.
 I do remember bits and pieces of our conversation:

-- He would be delighted to escort me to the top and down.
+- He didn’t mind escorting me to the top and down.

-- Every year he vacations in Nafplio for a month or so.
+- He vacations in Nafplio for a month every year.

-I’m sure you know the ending to my story.
 I made it to the top of the Palamidi Castle and it was very rewarding and not as frightening as it appeared.
-The fear was indeed false evidence appearing real.
+The fear was false evidence appearing real.

 Three Quotes Come To Mind

-1) Taken from the great motivational speaker Les Brown, F.E.A.R. is
+1) The great motivational speaker Les Brown said F.E.A.R. is

 “False Evidence Appearing Real.”Les Brown